mypoolin/pgupi/README.md

 ***

+This is the documentation for integrating WibmoPay payment gateway on your website.

-## Passing the variables
+## Passing the parameters for opening the payment page

 The variables below have to be passed using POST request to the url given above with the following field names.
+The payment page will automatically open up as soon as you POST these on the above url.

 * checksum (creation process is described below)
 * merchant_name (your merchant username)
 * merchant_message (message that you want to be displayed on the page)